era/elias.sh/markdown/posts/common_mistakes_with_async_rust.md

 ## 4. Mutexes

 Mutexes are a hard topic.
 First, you can use the standard library Mutex in async context.
 The Tokio documentation is pretty clear [about it](https://docs.rs/tokio/latest/tokio/sync/struct.Mutex.html#which-kind-of-mutex-should-you-use).
-Basically, [you are fine if lock taks a short time to unblock](https://github.com/tokio-rs/tokio/discussions/6785#discussioncomment-10365146).
+Basically, [you are fine if lock takes a short time to unblock](https://github.com/tokio-rs/tokio/discussions/6785#discussioncomment-10365146).
 The [Tokio book also states the same](https://tokio.rs/tokio/tutorial/shared-state).

 But when you are using Tokio Mutex, you must be careful because "in contrast to std::sync::Mutex, this implementation does not poison the mutex when a thread holding the MutexGuard panics.
 In such a case, the mutex will be unlocked.
 If the panic is caught, this might leave the data protected by the mutex in an inconsistent state.".